 English Language Proficiency (teach toward the next level) Expanding and Enriching Ideas Emerging Expanding Bridging 4.
 Using nouns and noun phrases Expand noun phrases to create increasingly detailed sentences (e.g., adding adjectives for precision) about personal and familiar academic topics.
-4. Using nouns and noun phrases Expand noun phrases in a growing number of ways (e.g., adding adjectives to nouns, simple clause embedding) to create detailed sentences that accurately describe, explain, and summarize information and ideas on a variety of personal and academic topics.
-4. Using nouns and noun phrases Expand noun phrases in a variety of ways (e.g., complex clause embedding) to create detailed sentences that accurately describe concrete and abstract ideas, explain procedures and sequences, summarize texts and ideas, and present and critique points of view on a variety of academic topics.
-Skills: Expand noun phrases to create increasingly detailed sentences about personal topics academic topics Skills: Expand noun phrases in a growing number of ways to create detailed sentences that accurately describe, information and ideas on a variety of personal and academic topics accurately explain, information and ideas on a variety of personal and academic topics accurately summarize information and ideas on a variety of personal and academic topics Skills: Expand noun phrases in a variety of ways to create detailed sentences that accurately describe concrete and abstract ideas, information and ideas on a variety academic topics
+4. Using nouns and noun phrases Expand noun phrases in a growing number of ways (e.g., adding adjectives to nouns; simple clause embedding) to create detailed sentences that accurately describe, explain, and summarize information and ideas on a variety of personal and academic topics.
+4. Using nouns and noun phrases Expand noun phrases in a variety of ways (e.g., more complex clause embedding) to create detailed sentences that accurately describe concrete and abstract ideas, explain procedures and sequences, summarize texts and ideas, and present and critique points of view on a variety of academic topics.
+Skills: Expand noun phrases to create increasingly detailed sentences about personal topics academic topics Skills: Expand noun phrases in a growing number of ways Create detailed sentences that accurately Describes information Explains information Summarizes information Skills: Expand noun phrases in a variety of ways Create detailed sentences that accurately describe concrete and abstract ideas, Create detailed sentences that accurately describe information on a variety of academic topics